glensc/nagios-plugin-check_raid/README.md

 This is supposed to be a general plugin to run via NRPE.
 It checks for the various RAID systems, and verifies they are working correctly.

-Some checks require root permission, that is acomplished using sudo.
+Some checks require root permission, that is acomplished using `sudo`.
-Neccessary sudo rules (detected for your system), can be installed when `check_raid` is invoked with -S argument.
-You need to be root user and it will add required lines to the sudoers file.
+Neccessary `sudo` rules (detected for your system), can be installed when `check_raid` is invoked with `-S` argument.
+You need to be `root` user and it will add required lines to the `sudoers` file.

 ## Installing

-Download directly from github release (with wget or curl):
+Download directly from github master (with wget or curl):

     wget https://raw.github.com/glensc/nagios-plugin-check_raid/master/check_raid.pl -O check_raid.pl
     curl https://raw.github.com/glensc/nagios-plugin-check_raid/master/check_raid.pl > check_raid.pl
-    chmod +x check_raid
+    chmod +x check_raid.pl

-or download whole release tarball:
+or download in tar format master checkout:

     wget https://github.com/glensc/nagios-plugin-check_raid/tarball/master/check_raid.tgz
     tar xzf check_raid.tgz
     cd glensc-nagios-plugin-check_raid-*

+you can grab older releases under [tags](https://github.com/glensc/nagios-plugin-check_raid/tags) button

-setup `sudo`
+next, setup `sudo`

     ./check_raid.pl -S

-test run
+test run:

     ./check_raid.pl